marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Course Objective

-*The ability to read and write are obvious fundamental skills critical to all academic and quantitative pursuits.* **Fast approaching this level of fundamental importance is the ability to write computer programs to analyze and manipulate data sets ever increasing in richness and size.** This skillset is necessary to work with a wide array of systems whose models and behavior are sufficienlty complex to make analysis by hand intractable.
+*The ability to read and write are obvious fundamental skills critical to all academic and quantitative pursuits.* **Fast approaching this level of fundamental importance is the ability to write computer programs to analyze and manipulate data sets ever increasing in richness and size.** This skillset is necessary to work with a wide array of systems whose models and behavior are sufficiently complex to make analysis by hand intractable.

 **In this course you will translate problems into code applying modern approaches for data analysis, statistical inference and modeling to various levels of neural systems and their component behavior.** We will use Python as a coding environment, and you will be exposed to resources and options for scientific computing.

  *Although geared for neuroscience, the approaches covered in this course are highly salient for a wide array of applications.*

+ ## Breadth over Depth

+We will cover a wide array of topics rather than explore any one topic in great detail.
+Topics will be introduced at a level where you should be able to understand each concept and put them to use.
+However, realize up front that we may have only scratched the surface.

 ## Course Details